-"It's important to keep in mind that COVID-19 vaccines provide us with heightened immunity to the disease," says Dr Noluthando Nematswerani, Head of the Centre for Clinical Excellence at Discovery Health.
+"It's important to keep in mind that COVID-19 vaccines train our immune system to fight against COVID-19 infection " says Dr Noluthando Nematswerani, Head of the Centre for Clinical Excellence at Discovery Health.
 "They do not guarantee that we will not contract the disease.
-What COVID-19 vaccines are designed to do is to reduce our risk of severe disease if we contract COVID-19 after being vaccinated."
+What COVID-19 vaccines are designed to do is to reduce our risk of severe disease and death if we contract COVID-19 after being vaccinated."

 "This is especially important in the case of people who are at risk of severe COVID-19 illness due to their age - those over age 60 - or those with underlying chronic illnesses."

-"Encouragingly, early data emanating from vaccination programmes around the world shows a reduction in new infections and deaths in vaccinated people. that a vaccinated person could be unlikely to be infected with COVID-19; however, this is not conclusive.
-The risk of infection is always there, so we must keep our guard up and practise the measures that lower our risk of exposure like mask wearing, social distancing, hand washing and so on."
+"Encouragingly, early data emanating from vaccination programmes around the world shows a reduction in new infections and deaths in vaccinated people.
+Also, that vaccinated persons are less likely to be infected with COVID-19; The risk of infection is still there, so we must keep our guard up and practise the measures that lower our risk of exposure like mask wearing, social distancing, hand washing and so on."

 The National Department of Health also recently provided guidance around the period between contracting COVID-19 and receiving a COVID-19 vaccine.

-"In a nutshell, this guidance advises that if a person has COVID-19 or has recovered from COVID-19, that the person wait a minimum of 30 days between becoming infected with and being vaccinated against COVID-19," says Dr Nematswerani.
+"In a nutshell, this guidance advises that if a person has recovered from COVID-19, that the person wait a minimum of 30 days before being vaccinated against COVID-19," says Dr Nematswerani.

-Wait at least 30 days from the day you tested positive to the day you have your first vaccine dose.
+Wait at least 30 days after recovering from COVID-19 before getting your first vaccine dose.

 "The same advice applies to people who are having a single-dose COVID-19 vaccine like the Johnson & Johnson vaccine.
-Wait 30 days after being infected with COVID-19 before being vaccinated," says Dr Nematswerani.
+Wait 30 days after recovery (with recovery depending on the extent of your illness) from COVID-19 before being vaccinated," says Dr Nematswerani.

 What happens if I have been exposed to someone who has COVID-19, haven't tested positive myself, but I'm due to go for my vaccine?

-- Protect yourself by taking time to monitor your symptoms (go for a COVID-19 test if you have symptoms and begin your 10-day isolation period if you test positive); and
+- Protect yourself by taking time to monitor your symptoms.
+(Go for a COVID-19 test if you develop symptoms and begin your 10-day isolation period if you test positive); and

 - Protect others from possible exposure to COVID-19 from you before you test for the disease.
 Keep in mind that you may have contracted the virus and not have any symptoms.